Yifan-Gao/Distractor-Generation-RACE/README.md

 #### Real-world Applications
 - Help the preparation of MCQ reading comprehension datasets
-    - The existence of distractors fail existing content-matching SOTA reading comprehension on MCQs like RACE dataset (Lai et al. 2017)
+    - The existence of distractors fail existing content-matching SOTA reading comprehension on MCQs like RACE dataset
     - Large datasets can boost the performance of MCQ reading comprehension systems
 - Alleviate instructors' workload in designing MCQs for students
     - Poor distractor options can make the questions almost trivial to solve